 the type of craft work you are doing.

-Starting salaries for craft designers and workers in the UK can be in the range £15,000 to £22,000 a year.
+Starting salaries for craft designers in the UK can be in the range £15,000 to £22,000 a year.
 Experienced designers can earn more.
-Many craft designers or workers are self-employed or work freelance.
+Many craft designers are self-employed or work freelance.
 They charge a fee, which varies depending on the item designed or made, and on their reputation.
 The better known they are, the more they can charge.
 Some sell their wares mainly at seasonal fairs which means that income is irregular.

 you would work in a design studio or office with other designers